 Debra P. Hicks

-Hicks has been involved with community outreach programs such as The Boys and Girls Club, Habitat for Humanity, Leadership New Mexico, New Mexico Junior College, Palmer Drug Abuse Program and many others.
-Her community outreach focuses on organizations that support children, education and the arts.
+Hicks has been involved with community outreach programs such as The Boys and Girls Club, Junior Service League, MyPower Inc, Habitat for Humanity, Rotary Club, Palmer Drug Abuse Program and many others.
+Her community outreach focuses on organizations that support children, families, education and the arts.